 This morning, return to Yellowstone National Park and visit the bubbling mud paint pots, the reliable “blow” of Old Faithful, Yellowstone’s great geyser, and West Thumb Geyser Basin.
 Return to West Yellowstone and explore on your own.

 Travel south into the Wild West town of Jackson.
 The afternoon and evening are free to explore the shops and museums of historic downtown.

 Today, drive to Salt Lake City, Utah’s vibrant capital.
 Set on the edge of Great Salt Lake Desert, this center of the Mormon religion is where Brigham Young declared to his followers, “This is the place.”
 An included sightseeing tour shows you the capital of Utah, including Temple Square, the tabernacle, and the Beehive House.

-First stop is ZION NATIONAL PARK, a landscape that was carved out by rushing streams over a period of a million years.
-Afterwards, head to the unique phenomenon of Las Vegas, where today’s fortune hunters try their luck at the 24-hour gambling tables and slots.
+Head to the unique phenomenon of Las Vegas, where today’s fortune hunters try their luck at the 24-hour gambling tables and slots.
 An orientation tour upon arrival shows off many of the themed casino resorts along the colorful “Strip.”

 A free day to explore Las Vegas.
 Your Tour Director can arrange an optional excursion to the Hoover Dam, and will have suggestions for the best shows to see this evening.